mpusz/wg21-papers/src/3045R6_quantities_and_units_library.md

 ```

 The library also goes one step further, by implementing all compound assignments, pre-increment,
-and pre-decrement operators as non-member functions that preserve the initial value category.
+and pre-decrement operators as hidden friend functions that preserve the initial value category.
+A traditional implementation of those operators returns an lvalue to the `lhs` parameter which
+may "lie" about the actual value category of the `lhs` argument.

 Thanks to that, the following will also not compile:

 ```cpp